 I worked at Quibi for two years.
 I joined in November of 2018 as the first product designer and was tasked with building out the app from the ground up.
-I was joined by an incredibly talented team over the next 6 months to finalize the app for launch in April of 2020.
+I was joined by an incredibly talented team shortly thereafter to finalize the app for launch in April of 2020.
 While there are multiple Harvard Business School case studies to be written about all the reasons why Quibi failed as a business, I look back on my time there fondly.

 One of the most unique things about Quibi was its video player that I designed.
 Designed to take advantage of the screen in both portrait and landscape orientation, the Quibi mobile app featured a video player that I believe was both user-friendly and futuristic.